PhilDL/ts-ghost/packages/ts-ghost-core-api/README.md

 });

 // the "include" schema is used to validate the "include" parameters of the API call
-// it is specific to the Ghost API endpoint from resource to resource.
+// it is specific to the Ghost API resource from resource to resource.
 // The format is always { 'name_of_the_field': true }
 const simplifiedIncludeSchema = z.object({
   count: z.literal(true).optional(),